harisami/CarND-Path-Planning-Project/README.md

 ## Reflection

 I create a list of (x,y) waypoints, evenly spaced at 30m, and interpolate them with a spline function to fill it in with more points to control the car's speed.
 First, I need to initialize our car's starting point.
 It will be either the car's current position or the previous path's end points.
 Our planner is fed with previous path data from the simulator.
 If the previous path is almost empty, I use the car's current location as the starting reference.
 Otherwise, I redefine the reference states to be the previous path end points.
-The related implementation code is below.
+The related implementation code is shown below.

 ```c++
    // if the previous size is almost empty, use the car as starting reference